-• TestCan (Faculty of Arts - Official Languages and Bilingualism Institute, University of Ottawa.

-b) Explain what measures your organization takes to ensure that any third-party organization that it relies upon to make an assessment:
+- TestCan (Faculty of Arts Official Languages and Bilingualism Institute, University of Ottawa. - b) Explain what measures your organization takes to ensure that any third-party organization that it relies upon to make an assessment: - i. provides information about assessment practices to applicants - SAME AS LAST YEAR - 1.
+The CASW: The College has a formal and informal relationship with the CASW.
+The College Registrar and the Executive Director of the CASW meet in person or by telephone in response to specific issues.
+In February 2013 the CASW and College signed a memorandum of understanding.

-i. provides information about assessment practices to applicants required), the evaluation process, the standards, criteria, communication of results, fees associated with the evaluation, and the review and appeal process.
+The CASW website and application kit provide applicants with information about all the required documents (stipulating when originals are required, when photocopies are accepted and when certified translations are required), the evaluation process, the standards, criteria, communication of results, fees associated with the evaluation, and the review and appeal process.
 The applicant is informed that it is their responsibility to ensure that all documents are forwarded to the CASW, and that the evaluation commences only once all documents are received.